luhoangve24/luhoangve24/README.md

 - 👋 Hi, I’m @luhoangve24
-- Now, I'm studying at Banking Academy of Vietnam, a member of Falcuty of M.I.S
+- 👉👈 Now, I'm studying at Banking Academy of Vietnam, a member of Falcuty of M.I.S
-- 👀 I’m interested in ...
+- 👀 I’m interested in taking Vuong Anh Quan for a walk
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on researching about Rasa Chatbot
-- 📫 How to reach me ...
+- 📫 How to reach me: https://www.facebook.com/luhoangve/

 <!---
 luhoangve24/luhoangve24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.